-A polycentric city model is an integrated approach to achieve a more balanced metropolitan system where population and jobs growth is distributed across regions to achieve better economic, social and environmental outcomes for large cities.
+SEM encourages all levels of government to work together to support the allocation of jobs across Melbourne’s regions.
+A more balanced metropolitan system can be achieved where population and jobs growth is distributed across the south east to achieve better economic, social and environmental outcomes for Victoria.

-There are several opportunities in the south east to support a polycentric city model.
+There are several opportunities in the south east to support this vision:

 - The Monash National Employment and Innovation Cluster

 - The Dandenong National Employment and Innovation Cluster

 - Carrum Downs